migrau/hinosima/README.md

 Last step (the quiver run itself) has high memory demand.
 It took ~7 days for a ~450Mbps genome using, at least, 1T of memory.

 Snakemake cluster config file is attached.

+### Coming soon

+ - colormap pre-correction (using illumina reads).
+ - pilon polishing (using illumina reads).
+ - Generate a falcon assembly and merge it with the canu one.
+ - Generate quiver report.